steveseguin/social_stream/README.md

 Open Twitch or Youtube "Pop out" chat; or just go to your Facebook Live chat while connected to Ethernet or WiFi.
 You must not minimize or close these windows, but they can be left in the background or moved to the side.

-Then, press the Social Stream chrome extension button and ENABLE streaming of chat data.
+Then, press the Social Stream Ninja chrome extension button and ENABLE streaming of chat data.
 (Red implies disabled.
 Green is enabled)

 ![image](https://user-images.githubusercontent.com/2575698/142856707-0a6bc4bd-51b4-4cd0-9fa3-ef5a1adfcbf7.png)

 ##### Please note:  If the Extension's icon is RED, then it means it is still off and wil not work.
 You have to click "Enable extension", and the icon must change to the color green.

-Next, using the provided two links, you can manage the social stream of chat messages and view selected chat messages as overlays.
+Next, using the provided two links, you can manage the Social Stream Ninja of chat messages and view selected chat messages as overlays.

 ![image](https://user-images.githubusercontent.com/2575698/142935393-4ca90418-a645-45e3-8e37-f4884e16457a.png)